Kaer88/Monopoly/doc/misc.md

 `package.json` is used to define attributes of your site or application for use in modern JavaScript development.
 [The full documentation is available](https://docs.npmjs.com/files/package.json) if you're interested.
-The fields we provide are as follows:
+The fieldTemplate we provide are as follows:

 * `title` - the title of your project.
 If you expect to publish your application to npm, then the name needs to follow [certain guidelines](https://docs.npmjs.com/files/package.json#name)